khofstadter/CS220-AU-navigating-the-digital-world/syllabus.md

 - overall introduction by Paula, now CSS220 AU clarification
 - everyone logged in to Moodle? did you find the link to this GitHub repository?
 - I will share my screen on the DAVE and you should also have the page we are looking at open on your computer (you might sit in the back)
-- are are free to leave the room anytime you feel you need some fresh air/the toilet, etc. - we will try to have a 10 min break in the middle
+- you are free to leave the room anytime you feel you need some fresh air/the toilet, etc.
+- we will try to have a 10 min break in the middle
 - have you received my email last week?
 Who want's to introduce him/herself?
 I can go first:

 > Hello!
 My name is Krisztián Hofstädter, aka tEdör.
 I am a creative technologist working as a researcher, lecturer, freelancer, and artist.
 My primary interests are brain-computer music interfacing linked to meditation, electronic dance music and animal rights.
 I was born in Hungary and have been living in the U.K. since 2005.
 You can find most of my work on my personal website https://khofstadter.com/